-It’s Halloween, and that means pumpkins are part of the picture.
+It’s October, and that means pumpkins are part of the picture.
 Whether you’re carving jack-o’-lanterns or roasting Butternuts for dinner, you can turn those seeds into a delicious snack or pretty garnish.
 The secret: roasting them to crunchy, toasted perfection.

 First, wipe or pick off any pumpkin flesh or strands from the seeds.
 Sauté the seeds in a little canola oil until they are lightly browned.